 How To Control Rosin Consistency

-Factors that determine the consistency of rosin include terpene to cannabinoid ratio, curing methods, extraction temperature, specific cultivar used as source material, and the quality plus moisture content of source material.
+Factors that determine the consistency of rosin include terpene to cannabinoid ratio, curing methods (warm curing or cold curing), extraction temperature, specific cultivar used as source material, and the quality plus moisture content of source material.
 One of the main factors in rosin turning to budder is that fresher material will tend to budder with little to no agitation.
 Material 2 months or older tends to produce pull n snap more regularly.